muhammadnasr/i18n-translator/README.md

 ## Style Guide Format

-Style guides are JSON objects with guidelines for translation:
+Style guides are JSON objects with guidelines for translation.
+Place them in the `config/style_guide/{language}.json` file:

 ```json
 {